 1.)
 Zoloft and weight gain – how does it work?

-So why does Zolofy make us gain weight?
+So why does Zoloft make us gain weight?
 What exactly is it doing to our insides?

 Here’s (a simplified version) of what happens:

 Zoloft alters the bodies serotonin signaling system by inhibiting the bodies re-uptake of serotonin in the blood.
-Serotonin levels effect your mood.
+Serotonin levels affect your mood.

 By altering this system, the drug is able to stabilize mood swings.

-But, serotonin also effects your appetite.
+But, serotonin also affects your appetite.
 Many people experience these appetite changes by craving food.
 So they eat more, regardless of whether they need it or not.